eostermueller/javaPerformanceTroubleshooting/README.md

 How quickly can you identify a particular Java performance problem using the least amount of tooling/instrumentation?

-The scorecard below determines which approach has the least amount of tooling/instrumentation.
+This scorecard determines the approach with the least amount of tooling/instrumentation.
 Lowest score wins!

 * 2 stokes if JVM restart is required to hook up your monitoring tool of choice.
 * 2 strokes: use of high overhead tool, one rarely used in production.
 Ex:  java profiler